Asma1233670/Anomaly-Detection-Spinach-Adulterated-Pistachios/README.md

 ![see_how_it_generates](https://github.com/user-attachments/assets/7023f411-4e33-4a6d-93fe-f68fae97811f)
 Although the generated image is not as detailed as the original, we will see that the neural network still successfully detected adulterated pistachios.
 This shows that the model can identify anomalies even with less detailed images.
 ## 5. Model Evaluation:
-### Distribution of reconstruction error by level of fraud:
+### Distribution of reconstruction error by the level of fraud:
 The reconstruction error is a crucial metric in evaluating the performance of the autoencoder.
 It measures how well the model can recreate the input images after they pass through the encoder and decoder.
 ~~~python
 def calculate_reconstruction_error(autoencoder, images):